benjajaja/esp32_pwm_fan_temp_control_system/README.md

 - **Temperature Thresholds:** Adjust `MIN_TEMP` and `MAX_TEMP` to suit your cooling needs.

 ## Troubleshooting
 1. If you get temperature readings of -127°C, ensure the DS18B20 sensors are connected with an appropriate pull-up resistor.
-The build-in resistor might not be sufficient, add a 5kΩ resistor to pull up the the pin to 3V3.
+The build-in resistor might not be sufficient, add a ~4.7kΩ resistor to pull up the the pin to 3V3.
+Connect it between the 3.3 and the data pin you picked.
 2. Verify the MQTT broker details.
 3. Check serial monitor output for debugging information.
+4. Home-assistant should automatically discover the device.
+5. Some GPIO pins can interfere with the automatic boot/flash mode of the upload, first try removing any connections, and if that works, pick another pin.

 ## Author
-Claude Wolter
+Claude Wolter, Benjamin Große

 ---